mvollmer/seamless-cockpit/README.md

 Then start with these steps:

  - browse to `http://MASTER:8080`, where `MASTER` is the address of the machine that runs max-pane.
+This brings up the login screen of max-pane.

  - log in with root / hunter2